arecker/bennedetto/README.md

     $ virtualenv --no-site-packages ~/.virtualenvs/bennedetto
     $ source ~/.virtualenvs/bennedetto/bin/activate

+Next, navigate to the source root and run the bootstrap command.

+    $ cd ~/git/bennedetto
+    $ make dev-bootstrap

-Next, while in the project directory issue the command `make dev-bootstrap`.
-This will install the needed dependencies, perform the local database migrations, and prompt you to create a superuser.
+This will install local dependencies, perform local database migrations, and prompt you to create a superuser.

-Start the local development webserver with `make run`
+To start the webserver, run the familier `python manage.py runserver` or use the alias provided in the Makefile

+    $ make run

+## Testing

+To run the serverside tests

+    $ python manage.py test

+To run the clientside tests

+    $ grunt test

+To run everything

+    $ make test

 ## Standards